There's so much talk going around right now about productivity.

 - What you put in

 To start being productive, let's first go back to the origin of the word to understand what it means and identify what it takes.

 Productivity can be traced to the Latin words, productivus which means “brought forth” and produco which means “to lead forth, lead forward, bring out.”

 In most recent times, it’s become more commonly used in economic and business circles and it refers to the ratio of output to input.

 In simpler terms, personal productivity refers to what you get relative to what you put in.

-With this basic definition, we can see productivity as a formula which makes it easier to digest (and later manifest!).
+With this basic definition, we can understand productivity in terms of results (what you get), resources (what you put in), and their relationship (productivity is a ratio).
+It's also a formula which makes it easier to digest (and later manifest!).

 Here's the breakdown.